 Ongoing Vocational Training Impact Study in Colombia

-A PhD student at the University of Lausanne, in collaboration with the Columbian University of Los Andes, conducts research through a RCT-Study* on the medium-term impact of our vocational training approach on income, level of education and personal development of young people.
+In collaboration with the Colombian University of Los Andes, a PhD student at the University of Lausanne has conducted an RCT study* of the medium-term impact of our vocational training on young people’s income, level of education and personal development.

-The selection of study participants, the survey of the initial situation, and the training of the different study groups has been successfully completed.
-Thanks to the impact study, we enable an additional 100 disadvantaged people and young adults a one-year vocational training.
-We expect the survey of the medium-term impact in the course of 2021 and the publication of results in 2022.
+The selection of participants, a survey of the initial situation and training the various study groups have been successfully completed.
+Thanks to the impact study, we have been able to offer a one-year vocational training course to an additional 100 disadvantaged young people.
+We expect the survey of the medium-term impact RCT study in the course of 2021, with results to be published in 2022.

-*In a randomised controlled trial the results in the study group are compared with a control group.
-The decisive factor here is that the allocation of the participants to the different groups is randomised.
-Differences arising through unconscious distorted allocation are thus expected to be ruled out.
+*Randomised Controlled Trial.
+The results of the study group are compared with a control group.
+The decisive factor in an RCT is the randomised allocation of participants to different groups, thus ruling out differences arising from unconscious distorted allocation.

 Holistic Approach leads to Sustainable Results in Guatemala

-Families learned in playful workshops what proteins, carbohydrates and trace elements are used for and what foods contain them.
-Experienced indigenous social workers showed the mothers in cooking courses how they can integrate the new harvest products into their dishes.
+Families learned in playful workshops what proteins, carbohydrates and trace elements are used for and which foods contain them.
+Experienced indigenous social workers showed the mothers in cooking courses how they could integrate the new harvest products into their dishes.
 They imparted knowledge about age-appropriate nutrition for children and promoted breastfeeding in accordance with WHO recommendations.

 Corn is the most important basic food.
-Overused soils, extreme weather events as well as outdated farming and storage methods provoke harvest losses, however.
+However, overused soils, extreme weather events as well as outdated farming and storage methods provoke harvest losses.
 An agronomist and a technician helped families with practical training to manage their cornfields more sustainably and to increase their yields.
-We thereby specifically promoted local and nutrient-rich products.
-The agricultural specialists also helped families improve their poultry farming so they can eat protein more regularly.
+We thereby specifically promoted local, nutrient-rich products.
+The agricultural specialists also helped families improve their poultry farming, thus enabling them to eat protein more regularly.

 In culturally adapted courses, indigenous social workers trained hand washing, personal hygiene and teeth brushing with the families.
 They supported the mothers in gradually improving household hygiene and keeping drinking water and food clean.
-A lack of trust prevents families from visits to their local health centre.
-In workshops, a doctor therefore showed them the importance of vaccinations, additional nutrients and growth monitoring.
+Mistrust frequently prevents families from visiting their local health centres.
+In workshops, a doctor therefore showed them the importance of vaccinations, additional nutrients and monitoring growth.

-The improved nutritional situation is not directly reflected in a reduced rate of chronic malnutrition in children between 0 and 5 years, but the rate fell among babies under 6 months of age.
-However, the “number of cases” is still too small, which is why we will continue to monitor development.
-It shows that mothers apply their new knowledge and that the foundations have been laid for rates to decrease to a medium level in the entire age group.
+The improved nutritional situation is not directly reflected by a reduced rate of chronic malnutrition in children between 0 and 5 years, but the rate did fall among babies under 6 months of age.
+However, the number of cases is still too small to classify the result as significant, which is why we shall continue to monitor development.
+It shows that mothers apply their new knowledge and that the foundations have been laid for rates to fall to a medium level in the entire age group.

-External Evaluation on the Relevance of our Reading Promotion Programme in Nicaragua
+External Evaluation of the Relevance of our Reading Promotion Programme in Nicaragua

-Nicaragua has been in a socio-political crisis for almost three years.
-Many children have experienced violence up close or live in tense domestic conditions.
-For this reason, we launched a two-year project in 2019 that uses books and story rooms to bring back a piece of normality and structure to 6,700 children particularly affected by the crisis.
+Nicaragua has been in a socio-political crisis since 2018.
+Many children have direct experience of violence or live in tense domestic conditions.
+For this reason, in 2019 we launched a two-year project that uses books and story rooms to bring back a sense of normality and structure to 6,700 children particularly affected by the crisis.

-An independent local educational expert conducted a qualitative, external interim evaluation on whether our project constitutes a context-relevant as well as a meaningful offer for children and whether its implementation is efficient, relevant and effective.
+An independent local educational expert conducted a qualitative, external interim evaluation of whether our project constitutes a relevant and meaningful offer for children, and whether it has been implemented in an efficient, relevant and effective manner.

 Vocational Training Master Study in Colombia

-The student Tonja Iten carried out an economic analysis for her master’s thesis at the HSG St. Gallen.
-There, she conducted research into both the usefulness of the project “Work for Internally Displaced Women” in Bogotá for the project participants and employers as well as cost and efficiency of the project.
+For her master’s thesis at the HSG St. Gallen, student Tonja Iten conducted an economic analysis.
+On site, she researched not only the usefulness of the “Work for Internally Displaced Women” project in Bogotá for project participants and employers, but also the cost and efficiency of the project.
 Relevant influencing factors were included in the evaluation.
-25 of 140 beneficiary women as well as 25 women from a control group were interviewed and compared.
+Iten interviewed and compared 25 out of 140 beneficiary women as well as 25 women from a control group.

-The result: In comparison with the income from the intervention, the women’s earnings increased considerably more than that of the control group.
+The result: compared with the income from the intervention, the women’s earnings increased considerably more than those of the control group.

 The comparison shows an increase of 93 per cent.
 The likelihood of being employed increased by 48 per cent.
-On average, the women were much more satisfied with their job content, wages and social benefits, while the control group saw a slight deterioration here.
-In terms of cost-benefit, the project performs above the average, especially compared to studies of other job market programmes in Latin America.
-The study confirms Vivamos Mejor thus to be on the right track and to repeat this form of intervention in similar projects.
+On average, the women were much more satisfied with their job content, wages and social benefits, while the control group saw a slight deterioration in these areas.
+In terms of a cost-benefit ratio, the project performs above the average, especially compared to studies of other job market programmes in Latin America.
+Tonja Iten’s study thus confirms that Vivamos Mejor is on the right track and should repeat this form of intervention in similar projects.